ChrisCummins/cgo2018/src.md

 # IEEE/ACM International Symposium on Code Generation and Optimization Call for Student Research Competition (SRC)

 <p class="lead">
 The ACM Student Research Competition (SRC) offers a unique forum for undergraduate and graduate students to present their original research before a panel of judges and attendees at CGO.
 Participants must be undergraduates or graduate students pursuing an academic degree at the time of initial submission.
 Participants must be current student members of the ACM.
 The abstracts will be examined by a selection committee and selected abstracts will be invited to present as posters at the conference.
 SRC poster submissions are, in addition, evaluated by a jury during the poster session at the conference.
 The best three posters are then invited to give a short presentation (10 minutes + 5 minutes questions) on the next day.
 Based on the submitted abstract, the poster, and the presentation, the winner of CGO's Student Research Competition will be selected, who will receive an award.
 In addition the winner will be invited to participate in the grand 2018 ACM SRC competition.
-Further information on the ACM SRC is available at: <a href="src.acm.org">src.acm.org</a>.
+Further information on the ACM SRC is available at: <a href="http://src.acm.org">src.acm.org</a>.
 </p>

 ## Submission Information

 Extended abstracts of up to 500 words should be submitted by email to **aaron.smith@microsoft.com** before November 17, 2017.
 All submissions will be reviewed by a selection committee.
 Notifications will be sent out by November 22, 2017.
 Selected submissions will have their abstract included in the CGO 2018 proceedings and will be invited to CGO to participate in the ACM SRC competition.

+Please format your submission using the SIGPLAN format found [here](http://www.sigplan.org/Resources/Author/).
+Use one 8.5″x11″ single spaced, double-column page, with 10pt or larger font.
+Include your name and the name of your advisor(s).
+Optionally, send a pdf of the poster you plan to present (this does not have to be the final version of the poster).

 ## Timeline